joe7575/techage_modpack/techage/manuals/manual_ta4_EN.md

 ### Electrolyzer

-The electrolyzer converts electricity into hydrogen.
+The electrolyzer converts electricity and water into hydrogen.
 It must be powered from the left.
+Water must be supplied via pipes.
 On the right, hydrogen can be extracted via pipes and pumps.

 The electrolyzer can draw up to 35 ku of electricity and then generates a hydrogen item every 4 s.
 200 units of hydrogen fit into the electrolyzer.